FuelLabs/fuel-specs/main.md

 ALU opcodes have operands that use 6-bit register identifiers, permitting access to up to 64 in-memory registers, and 32-bit wide immediate values.
 Ethereum opcodes have operands that use 6-bit register identifiers, permitting access to up to 64 in-memory registers (and _no_ immediate values).

-By default, registers reference 64-bit wide values stored in main-memory, unless explicitly defined to alternative widths, such as to improve performance of cryptography operations.
+By default, registers reference 64-bit wide values stored in main-memory in big-endian, unless explicitly defined to alternative widths, such as to improve performance of cryptography operations.

 The Fuel VM does not serialize/deserialize data to/from disk, only main-memory, thus the specification does not define an explicit storage model.

 Ethereum-related registers, e.g., gas, are defined in the execution context using memory-mapped variables.
 The implication is that a smart contract executing in a Fuel VM can write to less than 32MB of memory.

 ## Opcodes